siyul-park/uniflow/docs/getting_started.md

 ## HTTP API Integration

-To modify node specifications through the HTTP API, you need to set up a workflow that exposes this functionality.
+To modify node specifications through the HTTP API, set up a workflow that exposes this functionality.
 You can use the `native` node included in the [basic extensions](../ext/README.md):

 ```yaml
 kind: native